What is the Internet of Things (IoT)?

 The phone can also keep tabs on various activities.
 This includes the amount of screen time users spend each day, power consumption, and sleeping patterns.
 Massive amounts of data are being collected and sent back to smartphone companies each day to improve features on their devices.

 With the constant influx of big data, companies begin to see trends in the usage of their devices and can immediately pinpoint their strengths and weaknesses.
+IoT systems analyze this data to identify patterns, such as recurring behaviors or anomalies, which helps companies detect trends and optimize their operations.
 This insight would not be possible without the help of embedded sensors and processors which analyze the data.

 The potential for web-based tracking and monitoring systems is enormous.
 IoT tracking provides an efficient means to track and monitor anything from vehicle fleets, stolen goods, or shipping containers.